US Tourist Visa

-Here at Siam Legal, we provide you with services, which may include (but not limited to) the following:
+Siam Legal provides you with services, which may include (but not limited to) the following:

-- Full review of your personal, financial & employment history
+- Full review of your personal, financial and employment history

-- Consultation and confirmation that the B-2 visa is appropriate for you
+- Consultation and confirmation that the B1/B2 visa is appropriate for you

-- Extensive check-list of documents that you need for your B-2 visa
+- An extensive checklist of documents that you need for your B1/B2 visa

 - Professional and accurate preparation of your visa application

-- Submission of your visa application to the proper agencies
+- Submission of your visa application by our competent US visa specialist

-- Careful preparation of all correspondence with agencies
+- Careful preparation of all correspondence with the US embassy

-- Expert advise on how to handle yourself at your Consular interview
+- Expert advice on how to handle yourself at your Consular interview

-- Unlimited personal communication with our US Visa Attorney
+- Unlimited personal communication with our US Visa Specialist

 Frequently Asked QuestionsDo I need a visa to visit the USA from Thailand?